kruorama/5_lang_frequency/README.md

 ### Description
-* Accepts 2 arguments: path to text file and number of top frequent words to display
+* Accepts 2 arguments: path to text file and (optional, -c) number of top frequent words to display
 * Works with any language that divides words with spacings (e.g. won't work with Chinese)
 * Uses only word characters for analysis
 * Will return an error if fails to read file